 Q: Which two education secretaries (one current and one future) appeared together on "Meet the Press" on the topic, "Crisis in teaching?"

 A: Bill Bennett and Lamar Alexander; On May 18, 1986, Meet the Press aired an education-themed hour covering “The Crisis in Teaching? in America.
 Moderator Marvin Kalb opened the special episode saying, “at stake, quite literally, is the future of our children and the quality of life in this country.?
 The show featured Education Secretary Bill Bennett, and Lamar Alexander, who was then the governor of Tennessee and Republican Chairman of the National Governor’s Association.
 The two Republicans debated issues that even split their own party, including emphasizing public versus private schools and government involvement in schools and teaching.
-But watch the video to see one part of education policy they both agreed on.
+But watch to see one part of education policy they both agreed on.
 During the exchange, Lamar Alexander also said that education was a crucial for him and that he would put it at the top of the agenda for the Governor’s Association.
 He continued to focus on the issue, and in 1991 President George H.W.
 Bush appointed him the country’s fifth Secretary of Education.

 September 18, 2011

 Q: Sen. Charles Percy died this week at age 91.
 He appeared ten times on MTP.
 The first was with the four other GOP senators elected in his class.
 Name them.